Clement-Alloin-ULB/AdvancedDatabase/README.md

 #### Select

 To populate the database with real data to do the select we need the data.csv.
-We used A csv containing 25M rows to populate the cassandra database but it is too big to upload it on gitHub.
+We used a csv containing 25M rows to populate the cassandra database but it is too big to upload it on gitHub.
 We only included one with 250k rows .

 ```bash